Father murdered adopted two-year-old by ‘bashing her head against wall’

 Zahra Ghulami was taken to hospital on May 27 2020 and died two days later.

-Jan Gholami and his wife Roqia Ghulami have been on trial for the murder of Zahra Ghulami at their Gravesend home in May 2020.
+Jan Gholami, 33, has been found guilty of murdering Zahra Ghulami at the family’s Gravesend home in May 2020, just one year after the toddler left Afghanistan to come and live in the UK.

-During the nine-week trial, prosecutor Sally Howes KC said Zahra suffered a skull fracture caused by “significant impact with significant energy” at the hands of Gholami.

-The girl was taken to hospital on May 27 2020 and died two days later.
+Jurors heard that Zahra had suffered a skull fracture caused by “significant impact with significant energy” and was pronounced dead in hospital two days later.

-Ms Howes accused the father-of-four of taking out his “bad temper” on her and bashing her head against a wall.

-At Maidstone Crown Court, jurors convicted Gholami of murder in a majority verdict of 10 to two after deliberating for nearly 20 hours.

-Ghulami, 32, was cleared of murder but found guilty of cruelty of a person under 16 in a unanimous verdict.
+Despite Ghulami claiming that she had fallen down the stairs, he was convicted of murder and child cruelty at Maidstone Crown Court.
+His wife Roqia Ghulami, 32, was acquitted of murder but found guilty of cruelty of a person under 16 in a unanimous verdict.

-Former farmer Gholami, originally from Afghanistan, told jurors he went to Tesco that morning and when he got home his son said Zahra had fallen down the stairs and was vomiting.
+Former farmer Gholami, originally from Afghanistan, told jurors he went to Tesco that morning and was informed upon his arrival home that Zahra had fallen down the stairs and was vomiting.

+He claimed that he tried to call for an ambulance but because he does not speak English, he did not understand their questions and instead took a taxi to hospital.

 The shop worker previously said: “If I would do such things I wouldn’t come to this country.
 There was a lot of violence in Afghanistan already.